 Frequent cyclones in the Indian state of West Bengal damage mangroves, destroy agricultural land and affect soil fertility.
 In this context,

 inland and mangrove afforestation, as well as efforts to increase community resilience are crucial.
 This project, carried out by indigenous women, aims to train beneficiaries in the preparation of seedlings and the planting of mangroves.
 This protects the area from soil erosion and reduces the intensity of climate disasters.
 Women are also empowered economically through an organic farming and vermicomposting programme, which provides a sustainable source of income and ensures food security for local communities.

 About the Award

-Each winner receives a grant of 2,000 Euros, travel support for one representative to attend COP26, mentorship from the members of the Women and Gender Constituency (WGC), and opportunity to participate in a skills training workshop held by the UN Climate Technology Centre and Network (CTCN).
-Being the 6th year running, this year there were 157 applicants from all over the world.
+Each winner receives a grant of 2,000 Euros, travel support for one representative to attend the COP climate negotiations, mentorship and skills training in advocacy, fundraising and technology from the members of the Women and Gender Constituency (WGC) and the UN Climate Technology Centre and Network (CTCN).

 The Climate Technology Centre & Network (CTCN) invited the winners from 2019, 2018, 2017, 2016 and 2015 to a workshop on up-scaling gender just climate solutions, sharing of climate technology and finance.
 This is a continuation of our capacity-building cooperation initiated at COP23 and builds on south-south and technology knowledge sharing.
 It is a closed event but journalists are invited to come and interview the winners.